 Whether you absolutely love winter or you're already counting down the days to the first day of spring, proper footwear can help you enjoy all the season has to offer.
-Among our testers at OutdoorGearLab, winter means skiing, ice climbing, and a host of other cold weather activities but if there's one thing we've learned, it's that purchasing the proper gear makes all the difference.
+Among our testers at OutdoorGearLab, winter means skiing, ice climbing, snowshoeing, and a host of other cold weather activities but if there's one thing we've learned, it's that purchasing the proper gear that makes all the difference.

 Types of Women's Winter Boots